- 12 Best Companies for Custom Boxes and Packaging - February 12, 2024

 Usually it’s written in your agreement that is there is a mistake in the live read, the podcast will offer a “make good”, which means they’ll throw in another spot for free in a future episode.
 This can be a great way to get additional exposure so make sure you’re listening to every read after it happens.

 Did you hear a host do an incredible job?
 A read that sent an outstanding number of visitors to your site?
 Save it and share it with other hosts!

 Let other shows know what works well so they can be a better partner and tailor their reads to target your audience.
 After all, they want advertising partners to keep buying their spots, so this experience should be mutually beneficial for everyone involved.

 How to find the right podcasts

 There are a couple of ways you can go about this.

 First you can go to the podcast app on your phone and search a keyword that describes your niche.
 Browse through the relevant podcasts, pick ones that might be a fit and go to the website of the show and contact the host or ad manager directly.
 This is what I did the first time around.
 This is the most cost effective, but time consuming way of managing your podcast buy.

-Alternatively, you can use a podcast agency like Midroll or Panoply that can connect you to the shows within their network.
+Alternatively, You can browse through podcasts to advertise on using PodBean which is a marketplace that connects advertisers and podcast hosts.
+Or you can use a podcast agency like Midroll or Panoply that can connect you to the shows within their network.
 This is the second route I took.
 This takes some of the legwork out of it in that they communicate with the podcast hosts on your behalf and negotiate rates, however you’re still on your own when it comes to coming up with the podcast creative, listening to the live reads after the show airs, and tracking the effectiveness of the campaign (which can be tricky)

 Podcast advertising can be a great way to reach a highly engaged audience.